ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Each freshness mechanism is identified with an integer value, which corresponds to an IANA registered freshness mechanism (see the IANA Considerations section of
 {{I-D.ietf-rats-reference-interaction-models}}).
-This document uses the following freshness mechanisms:
+This document uses the following freshness mechanisms which may be added to in the future by TEEP extensions:

 ~~~~
 FRESHNESS_NONCE = 0
 FRESHNESS_TIMESTAMP = 1
-FRESHNESS_EPOCH_ID = 2

 $freshness-mechanism /= FRESHNESS_NONCE
 $freshness-mechanism /= FRESHNESS_TIMESTAMP
-$freshness-mechanism /= FRESHNESS_EPOCH_ID
 ~~~~

+An implementation MUST support the Nonce mechanism and MAY support additional mechanisms.

 In the Nonce mechanism, the attestation payload MUST include a nonce provided in the QueryRequest challenge.
-In other mechanisms, a timestamp or epoch ID determined via mechanisms outside the TEEP protocol is used, and the challenge is only needed in the QueryRequest message if a challenge is needed in generating the attestation payload for reasons other than freshness.
+The timestamp mechanism uses a timestamp determined via mechanisms outside the TEEP protocol, and the challenge is only needed in the QueryRequest message if a challenge is needed in generating the attestation payload for reasons other than freshness.